 git add --all

-Push your local changes to remote repository with command
+- Upload your local changes to the remote repository by running the push command:

 git push -u origin master